 With 25.4 million heads of cattle, Australia is the world’s largest exporter of beef.

 There are an estimated 40 million kangaroos in Australia.

 Kangaroo is delicious, just don’t overcook it!

-Scientists think Aboriginal people have lived in Australia for more than 50,000 years.
+Scientists think that Aboriginal people have lived in Australia for more than 50,000 years.

-No one is really sure how Aborigines came to Australia.
-It was most likely via boats from Indonesia.
+No one is really sure how Aboriginal people came to Australia, but it was most likely via boats from Indonesia.

 Australia is the driest inhabited continent on earth.
 The only continent drier is Antarctica.

 Australia was founded by English convicts.